Rundling: Appearance

-number of 3 adult voters!
-Instead of 230 there are today a more reasonable 27 Gemeinden.
+number of 3 adult voters.
+Instead of 230 there are now 27 Gemeinden.

 Subsequent circular shape

 The original shape of the Rundlinge was semi-circular or horse-shoe shaped.
 Most became circular through a period of time in the later Middle Ages, probably between 1500 and 1550, when population densities increased.
 This led to the original farmsteads being split into two, three or four, and additional wedge-shaped land being made available at the open entrance to the village, in effect closing the village in and allowing only one track in from outside.
 This development appears to have been ordained from above, rather than being the result of more than one son taking over a farmstead.
 This gives us the tightly packed Rundling of today with up to 20 farmsteads.
 The greater prosperity, and therefore greater population density of the Rundlinge of those times may have been related to the increasing addition of flax-weaving to the incomes of the farmers.
 In any event most of the originally semi-circular villages became more nearly circular, although there were in fact many slightly differently shaped solutions.
 Some of the Rundlinge today are more oval in shape, others more irregularly shaped.
 The original "one entrance to the village green" model was in some cases altered to take account, say, of a path to the local church or one to the local mill, and in later years these paths may have been widened to take vehicles, and may today form a route through the village.